jmcrego/MiNMT/README.md

 ### (4) Inference

-Use the command
+To translate an input file (using the last network checkpoint), run the command:
 ```
 python3 minmt-translate.py -dnet $DNET -i test.en
 ```
-to translate the given input file using the last network checkpoint available in `$DNET`.

 Default inference options are
 ```